pancakeswap/pancake-document/get-started/wallet-guide.md

 * Backed by the Binance cryptocurrency exchange &#x20;
 * Can be directly linked to a Binance or Gmail account &#x20;
 * A streamlined user experience &#x20;
-* Supports Binance Smart Chain by default, making using PancakeSwap easy &#x20;
+* Supports BNB Smart Chain by default, making using PancakeSwap easy &#x20;
 * Supports a large number of languages &#x20;
 * Hardware wallet compatible